chschnell/build-qt5-rpi/README.md

 ### Debian setup

-Boot the host machine up and install Debian from the `.iso`.
+Boot the host machine up and install Debian 9 Netinst from an `.iso` image, for example [debian-9.4.0-amd64-netinst.iso](https://www.debian.org/CD/netinst/).
 You can work with the defaults in Debian setup, for a minimal setup unselect all at `tasksel` except:

  * [X] `SSH Server`
  * [X] `standard system utilites`